-Duke University under a mandatory school-wide quarantine amid frat party-linked coronavirus surge
+Duke University under a mandatory schoolwide quarantine amid frat party-linked coronavirus surge

 The worsening outbreak already has affected Duke’s legendary basketball program.
 The Blue Devils had to withdraw from their conference tournament last week after someone on the team tested positive, following a disappointing season that ended with them missing the NCAA tournament for the first time since 1995.

-School spokesman Michael Schoenfeld said the new cases “are almost all linked to unsanctioned fraternity recruitment events that took place off campus” and are “the direct result of individual behavior in violation of Duke’s requirements for in-person activity.”
+School spokesman Michael Schoenfeld said in a statement that the new cases “are almost all linked to unsanctioned fraternity recruitment events that took place off campus” and are “the direct result of individual behavior in violation of Duke’s requirements for in-person activity.”

 “Those who are found responsible for organizing and hosting these events will be held accountable through the student conduct process,” he added.

-In a March 10 bulletin, school officials warned that the majority of newly-infected students were affiliated with fraternities or sororities or were male students in their first years.
-Many of the cases were linked to “the off-campus rush activities and parties hosted by individuals connected to Durham Interfraternity Council,” the officials wrote, referring a newly-formed organization uniting fraternities that have separated from the university.
+In a March 10 bulletin, school officials warned that the majority of newly infected students were affiliated with fraternities or sororities or were male students in their first years.
+Many of the cases were linked to “the off-campus rush activities and parties hosted by individuals connected to Durham Interfraternity Council,” the officials wrote, referring to a newly formed organization uniting fraternities that have separated from the university.

 The school said it is investigating the parties and events.

-In an emailed statement to The Washington Post, the Durham Intrafraternity Council’s leaders said they were “disappointed that some individuals within fraternities violated the expectations we established for virtual recruitment.”
+In an emailed statement to The Washington Post, the Durham Interfraternity Council’s leaders said they were “disappointed that some individuals within fraternities violated the expectations we established for virtual recruitment.”

 They said they support the university’s quarantine and will “hold accountable anyone who violates the Duke Compact by reporting them to the University.”

-The Durham Intrafraternity Council formed following intense nationwide criticism of Greek life, which has long held a high profile on U.S. college campuses — and has a history of sexual assault and White exclusivity.
+The Durham Interfraternity Council formed following intense nationwide criticism of Greek life, which has long held a high profile on U.S. college campuses — and has a history of sexual assault and White exclusivity.
 Last month, the organization’s president told the school newspaper, the Duke Chronicle, that it would address issues such as “sexual assault, diversity, inclusion and racial inequality.”

 But on Sunday, it drew the ire of Abolish Duke IFC & Panhel, the group working to rid the university of Greek life.
-The group wrote that the Durham Intrafraternity Council’s alleged activity is a “flagrant violation of public health guidelines” and “is just one more example of the cycle of harm that fraternities and generational privilege impose on our communities if left unchecked.”
+The group wrote that the alleged activity by members of the Durham Interfraternity Council is a “flagrant violation of public health guidelines” and “is just one more example of the cycle of harm that fraternities and generational privilege impose on our communities if left unchecked.”

 As news of the restrictions spread, the Chronicle reported a sense of anxiety on campus, with students lining up to buy toilet paper and snacks.